All About Calico Cats

-Calico Cats Are the Same as Tortoiseshell Cats
+Are Calico Cats The Same as Tortoiseshell Cats?

 Both terms refer to coat colors and patterns rather than breed, but there are several differences.

 Calico have a white base color, and tortoiseshell have a black base color.
 This is not an exact representation, but it usually helps distinct one from the other.

 Fun Facts About Calico Cats

-Now that the three biggest myths and misconceptions I always hear about calicos are finished, let’s move onto the fun part.
+Now that the biggest myths and misconceptions I always hear about calicos are finished, let’s move onto the fun part.
 Let’s talk about some fun facts about Calico cats.